hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_pe.md

 significantly reduce load on qmaster when running large tightly integrated parallel jobs.

+## **ign_sreq_on_mhost**

+This parameter can be used to define the scheduling behavior for parallel jobs which are submitted with the **-scope** submit option, see *qsub*(1).

+By default, **ign_sreq_on_mhost** is set to FALSE.
+This means that slave tasks which are running besides the master task on the master host must fulfill the resource requirements specified in the slave scope request.
+For consumable slave requests enough capacity needs to be available and the slave tasks consume the requested amount from consumable resources.

+There are situations where the master task requires multiple slots and its resource requirements are well known and either no slave tasks are started on the master host or they are started as part of the master task, as sub processes or as threads.
+In this case **ign_sreq_on_mhost** can be set to TRUE.
+This means that on the master host only global and master requests need to be fulfilled, slave requests are ignored.
+Slave tasks on the master host will not consume any consumable resources except for slots.

+In order for queue limits to be correctly applied to the master task **ign_sreq_on_mhost** set to TRUE should be combined with **master_forks_slaves** set to TRUE.

+## **master_forks_slaves**

+This parameter is only checked if **control_slaves** (see above) is set to TRUE and thus xxQS_NAMExx is the creator of the slave tasks of a parallel application via *xxqs_name_sxx_execd*(8) and *xxqs_name_sxx_shepherd*(8).

+Slave tasks of tightly integrated parallel jobs are usually started by calling `qrsh -inherit <slave_host> <command>` on the master host.

+Usually applications either start every slave task individually with a separate `qrsh -inherit` call
+or the master task starts slave tasks on the master host per fork/exec or as threads of the master process.

+If slave tasks on the master host are started individually then keep the setting of **master_forks_slaves** as FALSE (default).
+If slave tasks on the master host are started via fork/exec or as threads then set **master_forks_slaves** to TRUE.

+The setting of **master_forks_slaves** influences the behavior of the *xxqs_name_sxx_execd*(8):
+If **master_forks_slaves** is set to TRUE, no slave tasks can be started with `qrsh -inherit` on the master host
+and limits set for the master task (the job script) will be multiplied by the number of slots allocated for the job on the master host.

+## **daemon_forks_slaves**

+This parameter is only checked if **control_slaves** (see above) is set to TRUE and thus xxQS_NAMExx is the creator of the slave tasks of a parallel application via *xxqs_name_sxx_execd*(8) and *xxqs_name_sxx_shepherd*(8).

+Slave tasks of tightly integrated parallel jobs are usually started by calling `qrsh -inherit <slave_host> <command>` on the master host.

+Depending on the application, either slave tasks are started individually on the slave hosts with a separate `qrsh -inherit` call per task.
+Or a single process is started per slave host which then forks/execs the slave tasks or starts them as threads.

+Default setting of **daemon_forks_slaves** is FALSE.
+Use this setting if slave tasks are started individually on the slave hosts.
+If a single process is started per slave host which then forks/execs the slave tasks or starts them as threads then set **daemon_forks_slaves** to TRUE.

+The setting of **daemon_forks_slaves** influences the behavior of the *xxqs_name_sxx_execd*(8):
+If **daemon_forks_slaves** is set to TRUE, only a single task (the daemon) can be started with `qrsh -inherit`
+and limits set for the one task (the daemon) will be multiplied by the number of slots allocated for the job on the slave host.

 # RESTRICTIONS

 **Note**, that the functionality of the start-up, shutdown and signaling